Actions

 "Actions" effectively become the "what" and "how" of quality management planning schedules guiding implementation of a design or production "change", or corrective, or preventive actions.
 They’re the tasks carried out by specialist teams or key personnel on specific types of transactions or entities.
 The "what" are the transaction types to be delivered.
 The "how" are the tasks or actions to be accomplished.

-- The Purchase orders entity or transaction type is matched with the Return to supplier description or process.
+• The Purchase order entity or transaction type is matched with the Return to supplier description or process.

-- The Purchase orders entity is also matched with the Cancel description.
+• The Purchase order entity is also matched with the Cancel description.

-- The Work orders entity is matched with the Block description.
+• The Work order entity is matched with the Block description.

-- The Work orders entity is also matched with the Delay description.
+• The Work order entity is also matched with the Delay description.

-You can add to or change these values to suit your organization.
+Note - tip You can add to the list of predefined descriptions and entities to suit your organization.

 Example